Nuvyyo/xip-pdns/README.md

 4. Provide a configuration, eg. by modifying `xip-pdns.conf.example` and pointing to the file from the PowerDNS configuration (see above section).
 5. On Ubuntu, run `systemctl disable systemd-resolved` as it runs on port `53` by default, which is needed by PowerDNS.
+The service should also be stopped via the `systemctl stop systemd-resolved` command.
 6. Remove the now-empty `/etc/resolv.conf` symlink, and create a new file containing a valid name server (eg. `nameserver 8.8.8.8`).
 7. Restart the server, everything should now be working.
 Testing can be done